ThePrimeagen/fem-jsperf/lessons/05-specifics/B-pools.md

 <br/>

 ### What should we memory pool?
-Well lets pick out the most common items that we produce, bullets.
+* lets pick out our most commonly created object

 <br/>
 <br/>